The power of a single Haar random state: constructing and separating quantum pseudorandomness: Introduction

 We emphasize the features that differentiate our work: \begin{itemize} \item[(i)] Our common random state is \emph{structure-less}: it is a Haar random state. \item[(ii)] We show how to achieve quantum pseudorandomness in this model.
 The related works construct commitments directly, but their constructions do not have any implications with regard to quantum pseudorandomness.
 We find it quite surprising that a Haar random state alone can yield quantum pseudorandomness.
 It is also thanks to this connection that we are able to separate different flavors of quantum pseudorandomness, namely $\oprs$ and $\prs$. \end{itemize}

-Recently, many results regarding MicroCrypt have been discovered---at this point, too many to cover in detail.
-A diagram showing the different MicroCrypt primitives, their relations, applications, and separations are depicted in \cref{fig:MircoCrypt_diagram} on \cpageref{fig:MircoCrypt_diagram}.
+Finally, in the past few years, many results regarding Microcrypt have been discovered---at this point, too many to cover in detail. \ifnum \shortver=0 A diagram showing the different Microcrypt primitives, their relations, applications, and separations are depicted in \cref{fig:MircoCrypt_diagram} on \cpageref{fig:MircoCrypt_diagram}.